-Cooper said all the students charged will probably be assigned to Subcommittee A of the Faculty Senate Committee on Student Discipline because the Referral Committee has receivd "exactly the same evidence" in every case.
+Charged will probably be assigned to Subcommittee A of the Faculty Senate Committee on Student Discipline because the Referral Committee has receivd "exactly the same evidence" in every case.
 Subcommittee A deals with more serious discipline cases, and has the power to dismiss students from the University.